Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

             .. figure:: /_static/images/config/restore3.png
                 :width: 60%

-        It is not possible to recover services already installed on the Embassy.
+        It is not possible to recover services that are already installed.
 If you wish to recover a service that is already installed, please uninstall it first to permit recovery.

     .. group-tab:: Attach